 “Today, I proudly announce that we are supporting footpath riding for all ages in NSW.”
 Stated Craig Meagher, Bicycle NSW CEO, “We are thankful to local, state and federal governments for the work they have already achieved for bike riding in NSW but now we are calling for more action.”

 We strongly encourage everybody to enjoy life on a bike.
-However, the currently laws do not make this easy.
+However, the current laws do not make this easy.
 Not everybody is comfortable riding on roads and children aged 12 should not be forced to ride there either.
 Presently in NSW, footpath riding is illegal for the majority of riders.
-Only for children under 12, and those supervising them are legally able to ride on footpaths.
+Only children under 12, and those supervising them are legally able to ride on footpaths.
 This however doesn’t encourage children to continue being physically active when their safe riding path has been removed.
 It does not encourage older riders who are new, or those less confident to feel safe when they are riding.

 As a form of active transport, bike riding will increase a bicycle rider’s overall physical and mental health.
-With an increasingly obsess and unhealthy country, why are we not supporting more ways to increase health of Australians?
+With an increasingly obsese and unhealthy country, why are we not supporting more ways to increase the health of Australians?
 Bike riding is a great form of exercise and also enables riders to explore their local area or commute to work.
 Getting more people riding, can ease the strain on roads and public transport.
 A benefit for riders and the environment.

 When a child turns 12 in NSW they are forced to make the transition from riding on the footpath to riding on a road.
 At this age children do not have the cognitive ability to ride on the road and mix with other vehicles safely.
 Unfortunately, making this transition often sees children turn away from bike riding as they no longer see it as a safe option for recreation, transport or fun.
 We want to encourage children to stay active for as long as possible to ensure their physical and mental wellbeing.